suyogbhalekar019/Installation/Docker-Private-Registry/Steps.md

 ls -lrth
 exit

-Now just do the deployment by using this image which is pushed in registry
+Now just do the deployment by using this image which is pushed in the registry

-new.yaml

-Now create one more secrete for docker registry so while do the deployment it will authenticate that you are authenticate useer
+Now create one more secrete for docker registry in the same namespace where your pod is actually going to deploy, so while do the deployment it will authenticate that you are authenticate user

-kubectl create secret docker-registry nginx-secret --docker-server=my-registry:5015 --docker-username=myuser --docker-password=mypasswd
+kubectl create secret docker-registry nginx-secret --docker-server=my-registry:5015 --docker-username=myuser --docker-password=mypasswd -n namespacename

 k apply -f  new.yaml